Spatial indexing of 1D networks and linear geometry#

 array([ 7, 1, -1])

-This returns the indices of the edges in the network on which the points are located.
-Note that the last point is outside the grid, so it returns -1.
+This returns the indices of the edges that contain each point, with -1 indicating points outside the network.
 We’ll have to filter those out first.
 Let’s plot them:

 ii = i[i != -1]